p-groarke/wsay/readme.md

 Options:
  -c, --clipboard                   Speak currently copied text (the text in your clipboard).
+ -r, --fxradio <value>             Degrades audio to make it sound like a radio.
+                                   Supported values : 1 to 6.
  -i, --input_text <value>          Play text from '.txt' file.
 Supports speech xml.
  -I, --interactive                 Enter interactive mode.
 Type sentences, they will be spoken when you press enter.
                                    Use 'ctrl+c' or type '!exit' to quit.
  -d, --list_devices                List detected playback devices.
  -l, --list_voices                 Lists available voices.
+ -X, --nospeechxml                 Disable speech xml detection.
+Use this if the text contains special characters that
+                                   aren't speech xml.
  -o, --output_file <optional>      Outputs to wav file.
 Uses 'out.wav' if no filename is provided.
  -p, --playback_device <multiple>  Specify a playback device.
 Use the number provided by --list_devices.
                                    You can provide more than 1 playback device, seperate the numbers with spaces.
 You